Why Burnout is Bigger than Money Heist - Lisa Steingold

 And my word for the year “supercalefragicalistic-totallykaput”

 My best friend and I have been saying since 2020 that we just need a little 10-year nap.
 So I wasn’t at all surprised to read all about it in this piece in the Guardian titled “We’re all so exhausted we need another word to describe how exhausted we feel”.
-Seems we’re all feeling much the same.
+It seems we’re all feeling much the same.

-Personally, it’s been the most challenging year I can remember.
 It’s challenged me to uncover my beliefs, face my fears and become more resilient than I imagined but a few weeks ago I lost a friend to cancer, the second to cancer in a year.
-It left me reeling for a number of personal reasons and to be honest, I’m sure I’m still moving through it.
-Some days I feel angry and some days just so sad.

 The stuff that has happened in people’s lives this year couldn’t be written up in fairytales or horror stories.
-It’s no wonder we’re watching Money Heist or the likes to escape a little.

 I realised though recently that I had to stop trying to escape and face things with a little more ammunition.

-So if you’re just battling with survival or if you’ve personally experienced some devastating circumstances I wish you the utmost strength and kindness and whilst I have no clue what you’re going through, I thought it may help to share what helped me.
+So if you’re just battling with survival or if you’ve personally experienced some devastating circumstances, I wish you the utmost strength and kindness, and whilst I have no clue what you’re going through, I thought it may help to share what helped me.

-I recently developed a programme on resilience and it led me to question what exactly resilience was and is and the role it plays in burnout.
 I can’t help but feel there’s a very close connection.
-You see if you keep pushing too hard (which is a common understanding of resilience) then you’re going to get burnt out.
-But the real cornerstones of resilience are somewhat of an antidote to burnout and it as it turns out, something most of us know.
+You see, if you keep pushing too hard (which is a common misunderstanding of resilience), then you’re going to get burnt out.

 Most of the time when things are going well we do the 3-S’s or we intend to do them but at this point in time, I feel like we all NEED them more than ever.